Skip to content

 """The columns to be plotted, which are the dataframe columns

-with the weights, posterior and colour coloumns removed."""
+with the weights, posterior and colour columns removed."""

 cols = self.data_columns